bjoernricks/git-knowledge-snack/src/concepts/tree.md

 # Git Tree

-A git tree contains hashes for other trees and blobs.
-A blob in a tree represents a file and a linked tree represents a directory.
+A git tree links to blobs and other trees.
+A blob in a tree represents a file and a linked tree represents a directory with additional files and directories.

 ```{mermaid}
 flowchart TD